gretard/sonar-ps-plugin/README.md

 - Reporting of issues found by [PSScriptAnalyser](https://github.com/PowerShell/PSScriptAnalyzer)
 - Cyclomatic and cognitive complexity metrics (since version 0.3.0)
+- Reporting number of lines of code and comment lines metrics  (since version 0.3.2)

 ## Usage ##
 1. Download and install SonarQube